aiven/devportal/.github/vale/README.rst

 This sugggests that for all product names where we want to match case exactly, we should have an appropriate rule in this file.
 (And see the section on `Vale and dictionary case (in)sensitivity`_ to understand why this isn't solved by the entries in the dictionary.)

-**Nice to have:** add a rule to detect getting Sphinx style links wrong, because the number of trailing underlines is incorrect.
-This should be reasonably easy to write, and it's a common error.

-(and maybe also a rule to spot markdown-style links!)

 Checking ``®`` marks and other things